QLD revives housing IT system overhaul

 The core housing management platform due to be replaced is a heavily customised SAP system that was put in place in 1998, supported by Excel spreadsheets, Microsoft Access databases, and about 90 other applications.

 The department’s FOPATS project was paused when it went under review mid-last year for the confirmation of its “scope, timing, and costings”.

 As of the end of June 2016, the project had consumed $21.8 million out of the $56.3 million planned expenditure.

-The overhaul, which was initiated in late 2011 and commenced in mid-2013, was originally expected to be complete by the end of June this year.
-That was then further pushed back to September 2017.
+The overhaul, which was initiated in late 2011 and commenced in mid-2013, was originally expected to be complete by the end of June this year, which was then further pushed back to September 2017.

 “FOPATS will replace Housing Service’s current software system – a system which has been in place for almost 20 years.